You must be 19 years old to test in New York State (NYS).

 In New York, you must be at least 19 years of age to take a GED test.

 If you are 16, 17, or 18 you must get approval to test.
-Please complete the HSE Age Eligibility form with help from the institution official, who needs to verify the information, and mail the completed form to the NYSED office for approval.
+You will need to complete an Age Eligibility form which is located within the application when you create your online GED account.
+The Age Eligibility form must also be signed by the institutional official authorized to attest to the information required and the completed form mailed to the NYSED HSE Office.
+The chart below provides details on the requirements and which institutions are authorized to sign the form.
 The approval process may take up to one week, after the form is received.
 Please allow two full weeks for the mail to reach NYSED HSE Office.
-Once approved, you will be able to schedule your GED test from this account.
+Once approved, you will be able to schedule your GED test.

 Yes, test takers must have been a resident of NYS for at least 30 days prior to testing; AND